WeAreWizards/voting-deployment-test/README.md

 $ nix-shell
 ```

-To deploy happens in two phases, firstly one to create the deployment
+To deployment happens in two phases, firstly by creating the deployment

 ```bash
 $ nixops create server.nix --state nixops.state --name voting
 ```

-And then to execute the deployment
+And then by executing the deployment

 ```bash
 $ nixops list --state state.nixops